ABOUT THE REAL DIAPER ASSOCIATION

 Executive Director.
 Heather will implement projects and programs

 committed leadership of Board members

-Lori Taylor, Angela Imes, Marie DiCocco, Heather Bradley, and
+Lori Taylor, Angela Imes, Marie DiCocco, and Heather Bradley.

 Each year, more committed RDA